Last Updated on February 7, 2022 by Editorial Team

 Westminster College is a private liberal arts college established in 1851.
 Westminster Fulton MO is home to the famous National Churchill Museum.
 Some prominent figures included in the college’s International Lecture Series are Ronald Reagan, Harry S. Truman and George W. Bush, British Prime Minister Margaret Thatcher, and Polish President Lech Walesa.
-Established back in 1970, Learning Differences Program (LDP) of Westminster College continues to provide the encouragement and support that students diagnosed with learning disabilities like dyscalculia.
+Established back in 1970, the Learning Differences Program (LDP) of Westminster College continues to provide the encouragement and support that students diagnosed with learning disabilities like dyscalculia.
 As of today, 5% of Westminster College students are currently enrolled under this program.